The History of Bitcoin – A detailed Analysis

-The history of Bitcoin is short and filled with action, having already reshaped the way we experience digital currencies in its 10 years of existence.
+The history of Bitcoin is short and filled with action, has already reshaped the way we experience digital currencies in its 11 years of existence.

 But how did we get to where we are today?